-Virtual pinball machines are less expensive than a brand new pinball machine but you can get used pinball machines for considerably less than you can purchase a virtual machine for.
+Virtual pinball machines are less expensive than a brand-new pinball machines but you can get used pinball machines for considerably less than you can purchase a virtual machine for.
 One main issue with traditional pinball machines is the cost and time to repair things that break.
-With virtual pinball machines there are very few moving parts so they are much less likely to break down or need maintenance.
+With virtual pinball machines, there are very few moving parts so they are much less likely to break down or need maintenance.

 Ultimately everyone will have their own personal opinions about virtual machines but hopefully, this article has helped you learn what the differences are so you can better decide which machine is for you.